Dev guideRecipesAPI ReferenceChangelog

 • Search & Navigation autocomplete – Suggests search phrases from two sources: phrases you add manually in the Admin UI, and phrases from previous searches that returned results.

 • Graph autocomplete – Suggests values from your content fields (such as page titles, product names, or tags).
-It reads directly from the content stored in your CMS.
+It reads from the content stored in your CMS.

 Key differences